cedricquitor/ml-ai-notebook/README.md

 3 parts of Machine Learning:
 ## 1. Data Collection
 ### 1. Problem Definition
+"What problem are we trying to solve?"

-In this part, we should ask "What problem are we trying to solve?", "Is it a Supervised or Unsupervised learning problem?, and "Is it a Classification or Regression problem?"
+In this part, we should ask "Is it a Supervised or Unsupervised learning problem? and "Is it a Classification or Regression problem?"

+When shouldn't you use machine learning?
+- If coding can solve the problem.

+Main Types of Machine Learning
+#### Supervised Learning
+Supervised Learning is used when you have data and labels.
+A machine learning algorithm tries to use data to predict a label.
+If it guesses it wrong, the algorithm corrects itself and tries again.
+This act of correction is why it's called supervise.
+A supervised learning algorithm repeats this process over and over again to make the model better.

+There are two types of Supervised Learning, namely Classification and Regression.

+**Classification** problems involves predicting if something is one thing or another.
+If there are only two options, it's called **Binary classification**.
+If there are more than two options, it's called **Multi-class classification**

+**Regression** problems involve trying to predict a number which can go up or down, a continous number.
+It is commonly used in predictions such as the market value of a house.

+**"I know my inputs and outputs."**

+#### Unsupervised Learning
+In Unsupervised Learning, you have the data but you don't have the labels.
+It uses patterns to create a label in which the data is classified.
+- Transfer Learning
+- Reinforcement Learning

+**I'm not sure of the outputs but I have inputs.**

+#### Transfer Learning
+Transfer Learning leverages what one machine learning model has learned in another machine learning.
+Although computers are very fast at making calculations, making calculations aren't free.
+So instead of reinventing the wheel, or starting from scratch, we can find a similar machine learning model and fine tune and adjust it to our problem.

+**I think my problem may be similar to something else.**

+#### Reinforcement Learning
+Reinforcement Learning involves having a program perform some actions within a defined space and rewarding it for doing it well and punishing it for doing poorly.
+Although exciting and promising, Reinforcement Learning has yet to find its way to many practical applications.

 ### 2. Data
 Data is a requirement for any machine learning project.

 We should examine and ask "What kind of data do we have?", "Is it a Structure or Unstructured data?"

+Data comes in many different shapes and sizes, but we can classify their types as **structured** and **unstructured**.

+**Structured data** have all of the samples in similar format.
+They are commonly CSV's or Excel spreadsheets.

+**Unstructured data** comes in varying format.
+They are things like images, natural language, transcribed phone calls, videos, and audio files.

+Within these two data types, there's **static** and **streaming** data.

+**Static data** is data which doesn't change over time.
+While **Streaming data** is data which is constantly changed over time.

 ### 3. Evaluation
 "What defines success for us?"